 With our plan, you pay nothing for covered drugs as long as you follow our rules.
 Because you qualify for "Extra help", you pay nothing for your prescription drug costs as long as you follow our rules.
-If you no longer qualify for Extra help, your drug costs may change.
+If you no longer qualify for "Extra help", your drugs costs may change.